Graduate Studies Reports Access

 Florida Education and Training Placement Information Program (FETPIP) data and reporting system.
 This system may be of potential use for local improvement efforts.
 FETPIP is a data collection system that obtains follow-up data on former students and others.
 The information includes employment, continuing postsecondary education, military, public assistance participation, and incarceration data.

-The demonstration of core understandings, knowledge, attitudes, and skills serving as the focus of this course requires the completion of six complementary deliverables as a result of work in each of the modules and/or in connection to the Capstone Project.
+- Student Expectations/Requirements and Grading Policy: The demonstration of core understandings, knowledge, attitudes, and skills serving as the focus of this course requires the completion of six complementary deliverables as a result of work in each of the modules and/or in connection to the Capstone Project.
 Each deliverable is briefly described below.

 Project Rationale and Work Plan.
 This is a preliminary task requiring the identification of the nature and scope of a worthwhile problem at the school, program, or classroom level depending on particular interests to be completed during the fall semester.
 The project rationale should include a description of a problem area of interest, justification for pursuing a research project addressing a related issue, and specific purpose or questions for potential action research.
 For this purpose participants will decide on the scope of a research plan by focusing on an entire school or program, or on a particular area of interest such as curriculum, student learning, or other area warranting attention.
 Then, participants will need to think about the feasibility of related efforts to make sure the project is completed in about 12-14 weeks.
 To this end, this deliverable should also include the preparation of a work plan to make sure participants are on track.